Management of hair loss: Topical crude onion juice

+Caffeine

+A 2025 study suggests that caffeine may help with hair growth by stimulating hair follicles and counteracting the effects of DHT, a hormone linked to hair loss.
+Caffeine is believed to increase blood circulation in the scalp and extend the hair's growth phase, which could potentially help slow down the hair thinning process.
+While caffeine-based hair products are popular, more research is needed to fully confirm their effectiveness.

 Dietary supplements

 Dietary supplements are not typically recommended.
 Many people use unproven treatments, but there is little evidence of the effectiveness of vitamins, minerals, or other dietary supplements regrowing hair or retaining hair.
 There is no evidence for biotin (vitamin B7).
 While lacking both evidence and expert recommendation, there is a large market for hair growth supplements, especially for products that contain biotin.

 However, one small trial of saw palmetto which shows tentative benefit in those with mild to moderate androgenetic alopecia.
 There was no good evidence for gingko, aloe vera, ginseng, bergamot, or hibiscus as of 2011.

 Radiation-induced hair loss

 Radiation induces hair loss through damage to hair follicle stem cell progenitors and alteration of keratin expression.
 Radiation therapy has been associated with increased mucin production in hair follicles.

 Studies have suggested electromagnetic radiation as a therapeutic growth stimulant in alopecia.